 Lawson sells soy-sauce flavored crackers mixed with peanuts.

-Cubic Rice Crackers and Peanut mix/粒もちピーナッツ uses amino acids from plants.
+• Cubic Rice Crackers and Peanut mix/粒もちピーナッツ uses amino acids from plants, according to Lawson.
 It uses sugar that has not been whitened using the bone char method.

 These chips with Natural Lawson branding on the package are available in Lawson convenience stores.
 They don’t use sugar or salt and let you taste the natural sweetness of the vegetables.